cnrancher/docs/content/rancher/v2.x/cn/tools/notifiers-and-alerts/_index.md

 1. Enter a **Name** for the notifier.
 1. Using the app of your choice, create a webhook URL.
 1. Enter your webhook **URL**.
 1. Click **Test**.
-If the test is successfull, the URL you're configuring as a notifier outputs `Webhook setting validated`.
+If the test is successful, the URL you're configuring as a notifier outputs `Webhook setting validated`.
 {{% /accordion %}}

 1. Click **Add** to complete adding the notifier.